-The storage of tailings and other by-products from mining at Newcrest's operations poses a risk to the safety of employees and surrounding communities and environment if the integrity of those structures is affected.
-Tailings storage facilities are progressively constructed throughout the life of an operation and remain in place after mine closure.
-Should there be a failure in the integrity of a tailings facility, there is a risk that tailings material may release from the facility and cause material harm to people and the environment.
+Tailings are produced as part of the mining process.
+Tailings storage facilities are constructed progressively throughout the life of the mine to support increasing capacity requirements.
+Should there be a failure in the integrity of a tailings facility, there is a risk that tailings may be released and cause material harm to people and the environment downstream of the facility.
 Such an occurrence could severely damage Newcrest's reputation and standing.
 It may also subject Newcrest to material regulatory action, penalties and claims, and may lead to the suspension or disruption of Newcrest's operations and projects.

+In FY22 we updated our Group Standard on Tailings and Water Storage.
+The Standard is aligned to the ICMM Preventing Catastrophic Failure of Tailings Storage Facilities position statement.
+The updated Standard sets the minimum critical controls for Newcrest to meet its obligations under the Global Industry Standard on Tailings Management ("GISTM").
+As a member of the ICMM, Newcrest is committed to conforming with the Standard, in line with the classifications of our facilities.
+The updated Standard also defines and mandates a Tailings Stewardship program which applies to all qualifying dams (tailings and water storage) across Newcrest.
+The design basis and stability of all Newcrest's Tailings facilities have been assessed through the use of independent experts.
 Naturally occurring events, such as earthquakes, volcanic eruptions, storms, cyclones and tsunamis, are difficult to predict, and no assurance can be given that Newcrest's operations will not be adversely affected by seismic activity (including resulting tidal surge and tsunamis).
 Seismic activity can impact Newcrest's operations which are located in areas that are seismically active and subject to risks of earthquakes and in the case of the Lihir Operation, the related risks of tidal surge and tsunamis.
 For instance, a large seismic event in April 2017 impacting the Cadia Operation resulted in a temporary suspension of operations.

-Some of Newcrest's operations may also experience other operating challenges, such as those relating to elevated temperatures (including management and discharge of hot water encountered in the underground workings) and ground conditions.
+Some of Newcrest's operations may also experience other operating challenges, such as changing ground conditions, inundation, inrush, airblast and those relating to elevated temperatures (including management and discharge of hot water encountered in the underground workings).
 These risks could result in damage to, or destruction of, mineral properties, production facilities, equipment or other properties, personal injury or death of employees or third parties, environmental damage, community outrage, delays in mining, increased production costs, monetary losses and possible legal liability.